families

 As someone living on their own, I have also very much appreciated the social element of my ukulele group.
 We meet one morning a week, and I have to say it’s a highlight of my weekly schedule.
 As well as playing and tuition (last week we had a workshop on how to change the strings of a ukulele), there’s always time for a chat over coffee and biscuits at our mid-session break.
 I count several members of the group as good personal friends now.

 As mentioned above, there are lots of online videos and other resources you can use to help learn an instrument.
 But I do highly recommend joining a group as well (or at least working with a teacher or partner).
-This makes learning more enjoyable and can help maintain your enthusiasm.
+This makes learning more enjoyable and can help maintain your enthusiasm and motivation.
 Tutors or more experienced members may also be able to answer any questions you have and provide feedback on your playing, including any mistakes you are making.
 It is certainly possible to learn an instrument on your own, but in my opinion it is significantly harder and requires a lot of self-discipline.

 Final Thoughts